New Pack

 Must be in the format below, but can be omitted

-A message of level error
+A message of level

-has the information show up as red
+has the information show up as redA message level of

-has the information show up as cyan
+has the information show up as cyanA message level of

 has the information show up as orange

 A setting to change the extension of the pack icon used.
-This means that pack icons added as a WebP
+This means that pack icons added as a

 can be used.
-Added for gif
+Added forgif

-, but preferred as png
+, but preferred aspng

-Must be a string that doesn't contain the period .
+.
+This has no purpose in the backend.Must be a string that doesn't contain the period

 , but can be omitted